WGKA: WGST

 Through most of the 1960s, WGST ran a Top 40 radio format, but by the late 1960s it changed to middle of the road music, in an attempt to cut into WSB's audience.
 In 1971, WGST switched back to Top 40, and was billed simply as "92".
 By 1972, the station had changed to a Solid Gold Oldies format.
 In 1973, it adopted a mix of oldies and adult contemporary music.
 The station did fairly well in the Arbitron ratings (now Nielsen Audio), but it was stronger at night, particularly in the male 25-49 demographic, boosted in part when WGST became the flagship station for the Atlanta Flames hockey broadcasts.
 The station continued with its long-running Georgia Tech Football Network and Georgia Tech Basketball broadcasts.

 As the city kept growing, it was difficult to hear the station in some of Atlanta's suburbs.
 That made it hard to achieve numbers comparable to ratings king WSB, which is powered at 50,000 watts around the clock.
 WGST ran at 5,000 watts by day, but dropped to 1,000 watts at night, to protect other stations on the frequency.
 In 1968, Georgia Tech put an FM station, WREK, on the air.
 In 1973, the Georgia Board of Regents decided WGST was "surplus property."
 In 1974, it was sold for five million dollars to the Meredith Corporation, despite opposition from alumni groups, members of the Georgia General Assembly and even the Governor of Georgia.
 However, profits from the sale were used to upgrade Georgia Tech's student-run WREK, which in 1978 moved to the Coliseum studios vacated by WGST in 1975.

 Under the Meredith Corporation, WGST tried to compete with WSB by becoming a full service Top 40 station and hiring big name DJs such as Chuck Daugherty, Sam Holman from WABC in New York City, Tony Taylor from WNBC, also in New York, and Skinny Bobby Harper, who came from Kansas City.
 But WGST's ratings languished, despite the high-priced talent Meredith had assembled.
 By October 1977, WGST switched to an all-news format.
 But it began adding some talk shows by 1980 and in 1983, hired Neal Boortz who already had experience hosting on Atlanta talk station WRNG (now WCNN).
 Boortz became the cornerstone for the WGST talk line-up.

-In 1985, WGST was bought by Jacor Communications, which already owned easy listening FM station WPCH (94.9 FM).
+In 1985, WGST was acquired by Jacor Communications, which already owned easy listening FM station WPCH (94.9 FM).